argumentcomputer/lurk-beta/README.md

 Lurk is currently in Alpha.
 Code that runs in the Lurk Alpha release is expected to also run in Lurk Beta, and eventually Lurk 1.0.
 However, some low-level data representations are anticipated to change, and we will be refactoring the circuit implementation to increase auditability and further our confidence in Lurk's cryptographic security.
 Also note that since Lurk inherits some security properties from the underlying proving system, those who would rely on Lurk should investigate the security and status of Nova itself.
 We encourage early adopters to begin writing real applications taking advantage of Lurk so you can begin to familiarize yourself with the programming model.
 Likewise, we welcome your feedback -- which will help ensure ongoing development meets user need.

-Note that Groth16 support is only partial, since no trusted setup has been run.
-If you wish to use Lurk with Groth16, a trusted setup will be required; and we would not recommend undertaking this until the 1.0 circuit has been released.

 # Overview

 Lurk is a statically scoped dialect of Lisp, influenced by Scheme and Common Lisp.
 A reference implementation focused on describing and developing the core language can be found in the [`lurk`](https://github.com/lurk-lab/lurk-lisp) repo.